bostaapp/be-assessment/README.md

 Build an uptime monitoring RESTful API server that allows authenticated users to monitor URLs, and get detailed uptime reports about their availability, average response time, and total uptime/downtime.

+# API Documentation

+- The documentation at the end of the README.

 ## Overview

 - Signup with email verification.